RVledder/goodwe-to-tibber/src/goodwe/README.md

 }
 ```

 Where the timestamp is the creation date.
-The token is a short-lived token that can be used in other requests.

 ## End points